SandyGCabanes/Walmart-Holiday-Sales-Insights/README.md

 ---

 ## Description of Work Done:
 - Created a data pipeline using dbt-duckdb for sql transformations.
-Joined csv extract fro Postgres with extra data in parquet.
+Joined csv extract from Postgres to parquet data.
 - [Click here for the dbt codes](https://github.com/SandyGCabanes/Walmart-Holiday-Sales-Insights/tree/main/dbt)
 - Cleaned csv used for python analysis in jupyter notebook.
 - [Click here for the python code for the insights and the exploratory data analysis](https://github.com/SandyGCabanes/Walmart-Holiday-Sales-Insights/tree/main/python)